How can I get involved?

 Will there be opportunities to learn and develop new skills related to the film and television industries?
 What will I learn?

 Yes.
 We run regular training workshops in everything relating to film making and TV (camera work, editing, filming, sound, live broadcasting, presenting, acting for camera, etc…).
 Next year we’ll be experimenting with writing workshops too!
+We invite XTV alumni working in the industry to come and give talks, too.

 Is this FAQ completely comprehensive, or am I going to have to accept that it’s better to just try and talk to people?